Mountain View Cemetery (Vancouver): History

 Only one existing cemetery in the vicinity, Fraser Cemetery in New Westminster (established in 1870), is older than Mountain View.
-When Mountain View Cemetery opened in 1886, it supplanted burial grounds in what was designated Stanley Park that same year as the city's cemetery.
-The original parcel of land now known as the "Old Section" is bounded by Fraser Street on the east, 37th Avenue on the south, 33rd on the north, and three remaining trees from what was once a row of tall Lawson Cypress trees on the west.
-Land on the north of this was purchased in 1901 for an expansion and became the "Horne I Addition" – named after the developer who sold the land.
-The Jones farm between 37th and 41st Avenues was added in 1910 as the Jones I and Jones II Additions, and in 1922, an additional piece was acquired west of the Horne I Addition.
-The "1919 Addition" is a tract bounded by 41st and 43rd Avenues, and contains many victims of the Spanish flu pandemic that took many hundreds of lives of local residents.
-The final addition is the Abray Park Addition on the western side, acquired in 1941 through a land swap with the Vancouver Park Board and was named after a squatter, Nonus Abray, who previously lived on the land and tended an orchard and grazed cattle there.
-Burial sites historically were often grouped together along the lines of religion (e.g., Jewish), nationality (e.g., Chinese and Japanese), or organizational affiliation (e.g., Freemasons and Oddfellows).
+Mountain View Cemetery opened in 1886, the same year that the city of Vancouver was incorporated; it supplanted older burial grounds in an area that was designated the city's first park, now called Stanley Park.
+Mountain View's original parcel of land (now known as the "Old Section") is bounded by Fraser Street on the east, 37th Avenue on the south, 33rd on the north, and by three remaining trees from what was once a row of tall Lawson Cypress trees on the west.
+Land to the north of this was purchased in 1901 for an expansion and became the "Horne I Addition" – named after the developer who sold the land.
+The Jones farm between 37th and 41st Avenues was added in 1910 as the Jones I and Jones II Additions, and in 1922 an additional piece was acquired west of the Horne I Addition.
+The "1919 Addition" is a tract bounded by 41st and 43rd Avenues, and contains many victims of the Spanish flu pandemic.
+The last area added is the Abray Park Addition on the western side, acquired in 1941 through a land swap with the Vancouver Park Board and named after a squatter, Nonus Abray, who had tended an orchard on the land and grazed his cattle there.

+Burial sites historically were often grouped together along the lines of religion (e.g. Jewish), nationality (e.g. Chinese and Japanese), or organizational affiliation (e.g. Freemasons and Oddfellows).
 Other groupings are pauper grave sites and war veterans.

-The New Chelsea Housing Society and the Department of Veterans' Affairs, unveiled a memorial consisting of three granite stelai in 1983 dedicated to all Canadian military members who have died.
-The cemetery also has more than 12,000 Canadian military graves.
+The New Chelsea Housing Society and the Department of Veterans' Affairs installed three granite stelai in the cemetery in 1983, dedicated to all Canadian military members who have died.
+The cemetery has more than 12,000 Canadian military graves.
 The Commonwealth War Graves Commission maintains the graves of 579 Commonwealth service personnel – 319 from World War I and 260 from World War II.
-The war graves of the former war are in a special Soldiers' Plot, while those of the latter are either concentrated in a Veterans' Plot or scattered within the cemetery.
-Most of the airmen died serving at the Royal Canadian Air Force base at Sea Island, and many sailors were from the HMCS Discovery naval station of the Royal Canadian Navy Volunteer Reserve.
+The war graves of World War I are in a Soldiers' Plot; some of those of World War II are in a Veterans' Plot, and the others are scattered in other parts of the cemetery.
+Most of the airmen buried here died serving at the Royal Canadian Air Force base at Sea Island, and many of the sailors were from the HMCS Discovery naval station of the Royal Canadian Navy Volunteer Reserve.